Hindu American Foundation

 The Hindu American Foundation (abbr.
-HAF) is an American Hindu non-profit advocacy group founded in 2003.
-The organisation has its roots in the Hindu nationalist organisation Vishwa Hindu Parishad America and its student wing Hindu Students Council.
+HAF) is an American non-profit Hindutva organization founded in 2003.
+The organization has its roots in the Sangh Parivar, a collection of Hindutva organizations led by the paramilitary Rashtriya Swayamsevak Sangh, and more specifically in the Vishwa Hindu Parishad America and its student wing Hindu Students Council.

-HAF's areas of activism include protecting Hindu rights in the United States, highlighting Hindu persecution in other countries, pushing back against the cultural appropriation of yoga, and opposition to legislation of anti-caste discrimination laws.
-Scholars argue that HAF's activism aligns with Hindu nationalism and impinges on academic freedom.
+The HAF's activism aligns with the Hindu nationalist ideology of Hindutva, alongside impinging on academic freedom.
+The organization argues that its advocacy focuses on protecting the rights of Hindus in the United States, drawing attention to Hindu persecution abroad, pushing back against the cultural appropriation of yoga, and opposing laws prohibiting caste-based discrimination.
+However, the HAF is thoroughly embedded in networks of Hindu nationalist politics and seeks to weaponize Hindu victimhood to bolster this agenda.
+Additionally, a Coalition Against Genocide report argues that one of its co-founders uses the organization to push Hindutva as an issue of "Hindu rights" to situate it in the mainstream politics of multiculturalism in the United States.

 Establishment

 The Hindu American Foundation (HAF) was founded in September 2003 by Mihir Meghani, an emergency care physician; Aseem Shukla, an associate professor in urologic surgery; his wife, Suhag Shukla, an attorney; Nikhil Joshi, a labor law attorney; and his wife, Adeeti Joshi, a speech therapist.
 Describing itself as a human rights and advocacy group, it emphasized upon the "Hindu and American ideals of understanding, tolerance and pluralism".
-Vinay Lal, a professor of South Asian history at University of California, Los Angeles noted that the organization appeared to have banked on the enormous goodwill created by Mahatma Gandhi in the West.
+Vinay Lal, a professor of South Asian history at the University of California, Los Angeles noted that the organization appeared to have banked on the enormous goodwill created by Mahatma Gandhi in the West.